ottotech/coalescer/README.md

 Inside the irene_otto directory you should see the following picture:
 -  irene_and_otto_x.jpg

-So in this example, when you use the *-combine* flag coalescer will check if each picture inside *pics_dic* has the faces of all the people defined inside *people_dic*. coalescer will use an AND gate logic to filter out the pictures.
+So in this example, when you use the *-combine* flag coalescer will check if each picture inside *pics_dir* has the faces of all the people defined inside *people_dir*. coalescer will use an AND gate logic to filter out the pictures.
 If there is a match coalescer will copy each picture to a single folder which has a name composed by all the names of the people you want to recognize.